 My best work usually involves telling stories of the people and places central to critical climate and environmental issues.

 • Learn why the Columbia Journalism Review said: Magill's reporting is a "model for other reporters on this beat in the West and beyond."
 On June 12, 2013, the Columbia Journalism Review highlighted my data-driven energy reporting at the Fort Collins Coloradoan as a model for how journalists should report on oil and gas.
 Click here to read the story (PDF).

+These are some highlights of my most recent work.
 Find my latest Climate Central work and profile here.

 2016 Election Critical to Success of Paris Climate Pact — The 2016 presidential election is likely to be enormously consequential to the success of the Paris climate agreement, due to be signed Friday at the United Nations, and the ability of the United States to lead the world in reducing greenhouse gas emissions to keep global warming to “well below” 2°C (3.6°F).
 Climate Central asked more than a dozen climate and political scientists and other experts how the outcome of that election will affect the climate pact. — April 21, 2016

 Oil Leasing Protests a New Front in Climate Policy Fight? — Federal oil and gas lease sales are often dour bureaucratic affairs, but 100 climate protesters hope their actions at a sale in Salt Lake City this week represent the growth of a new front in the national policy fight over global warming.
 Climate activists, part of what’s known as the “Keep It in the Ground” movement, have pivoted from their successful fight against the Keystone XL Pipeline last year to protesting oil and gas leasing on public lands. — February 18, 2016